 This satisfying, timeless and easy baked ziti recipe is made with the simplest ingredients, no frills, and can be prepped ahead of time and heated before serving.
-I don't think it gets any better than that.
+Talk about meal prep comfort food at its finest.

 Jump to:

 - Pasta - I like using a rigatoni, ziti, or penne.
-Feel free to swap for gluten free if you need
+Feel free to swap for gluten free if you need.
+You'll need one standard sized box, approximately 1lb or 16 ounces.

 - Ricotta Cheese - whole milk ricotta is the way to go!